 - The Narrator repeatedly criticizes Equestria Girls not because Hasbro decided to do the project, but because they could have put a lot more effort into making dolls of the same quality as their Monster High competition.

-- "If talking things out was an option, the teen-drama genre would vanish."
+- "If just talking things out was a viable plot option, the teen-drama genre would just disappear into thin air."

 - The Humane Five make fun of "Brad" (Flash Sentry) in his first scene in the sequel and even tell Sunset that while they can get over the whole turning into a demon thing, they will give her crap for dating him.